ldziedziul/j/README.md

 alias j=". ~/projects/j/j.sh"
 ```
 - Remember to restart the shell or reload the config with `source ~/.bashrc` or `source ~/.zshrc`

+## Usage
+Run `j` without arguments to see all local Java versions installed by SDKMAN.
+Run `j <version>` to switch the current shell to the latest local Java version of your choice.

 ## FAQ